 - Click on the site's alert status for more information

-For searchable data and information about the links between the environment and public health, visit the Vermont Environmental Public Health Tracking Portal
+For searchable data and information about the links between the environment and public health, visit our Vermont Environmental Public Health Tracking Portal.

-- High alert (red) - these shorelines have blue-green algae in dense scums, at least in some areas, and toxin concentrations are above levels of concern.
+These shorelines have blue-green algae in dense scums at least in some areas, and toxin concentrations are above levels of concern.
 The water is not safe for recreational use in areas that contain scums.
 Please see Department of Health information about beach closings and hazardous areas.

 If you have questions or want to report a suspected bloom:

 If you believe that someone has become ill because of exposure to blue-green algae, seek medical attention and contact the Health Department at 1-800-439-8550.